How to Sync Multiple Computers with Google Backup and Sync

 That’s all about how to set up Google backup and sync multiple computers, you can try this method to put files onto the desktop of your computer remotely.
-Meanwhile, don’t forget to backup your files on Google Drive to another cloud storage with CBackup in case of malfunction of Google Drive.
+Meanwhile, don’t forget to backup your files on Google Drive to another cloud storage with CBackup in case of a malfunction of Google Drive.
 If you have multiple Google Drive accounts, it also can help you merge Google Drive accounts into one for larger storage space and better management.